10 Best Spots to Photograph in Kyoto

 Best Instagram-Worthy Spots in Kyoto

 First time in Kyoto??
-Want to take best travel photos in Kyoto?
+Want to take the best travel photos in Kyoto?

-Bear in your mind, Kyoto has approx 4,000 temples and shrines in the entire prefecture, and each one has unique and special feature.
+Bear in mind that Kyoto has approx 4,000 temples and shrines in the entire prefecture, and each one has unique and special feature.
 If you are going to visit Kyoto for limited days and want to make most of it, you should definitely plan where to visit in Kyoto in advance.

-Today, I’d like to introduce 10 must-visit spots in Kyoto where you can take amazing photos.
-Especially, if you are a first timer in Kyoto and wondering where to take amazing photos in Kyoto just like on guide books or many Instagrammers, you should definitely check out this list!
+Today, I’d like to introduce 15 must-visit spots in Kyoto where you can take amazing photos.
+Especially, if you are a first timer in Kyoto and wondering where to take amazing photos in Kyoto just like on guide books or on Instagram, you should definitely check out this list!
 So let’s start 🙂

 1. Kinkakuji Temple (Golden Pavilion)

 Kinkakuji Temple (金閣寺) is one of the most famous landmarks in Japan.
-It’s official name is Rokuonji Temple, however because of its shiny golden exterior, it’s better known as Kinkakuji, which means Golden Pavilion.
-It’s one of the busiest spots in Kyoto, and sometimes you have to wait in the queue to enter, but it’s 100% worth.
+Its official name is Rokuonji Temple, however, because of its shiny golden exterior, it’s better known as Kinkakuji which means the Golden Pavilion.
+It’s one of the most visited spots in Kyoto, and sometimes you have to wait in the queue to enter, but it’s 100% worth.

 2. Kifune Shrine